adamrdrew/tangerine-ui/README.md

 ## Development
 Before starting:
-* Make sure you are using Node 18
+* Make sure you are using Node 20.17 or higher
 * Run `yarn install`
 * You'll need the URL for your tangerine server as well as the OAuth token exported as environment variables: